Imagine a Relationship Where You Feel

 Relationally Empowered – You both agree that you will bring your full selves and full strength into your relationship, stand toe to toe with your partner and do your best to insist on and deliver healthy intimacy (emotional, physical, sexual, intellectual, & spiritual) because you love each other and deserve it.

 Strength-based – Everyone has strengths that deserve recognition.
 When others see the best in you, you feel safe and more open to change.

 Active-oriented & Playful

-As a PACT therapist, I will help you create a “secure functioning” relationship (partners are willing to do whatever it takes to help their significant other feel safe, secure, and loved).
+Evidenced-based – As a PACT therapist, I will help you create a “secure functioning” relationship (partners are willing to do whatever it takes to help their significant other feel safe, secure, and loved).
 PACT was developed out of cutting-edge research in three areas: neuroscience, arousal regulation, and attachment theory.
-To learn more about PACT, click here.
+Learn more about PACT.

 As an RLT therapist, I will teach you relational skills and work with the parts of you too stubborn to use them!
 I also will BOLDLY tell you the TRUTH about your relationship dynamic, your strengths and areas of needed growth in order for you to have the relationship you say you want to have.

 - Fallen out of love or your passion has faded

 - Emotional distance or feel like roommates